 If you know who the right people are, you’ll be able to customize your tactics, so that they’re bringing you the best possible results.

 The ideal way to understand who your customer is, is by creating a buyer persona.
+When you create a buyer persona you will also understand how to adapt your editorial calendar and content creation in a way that speaks to that person.

 I’ve covered how you can create a Buyer persona here.